Must know Info:

 As for ordering, it is done while you are in line/when you enter the restaurant.
 To save yourself the stress I highly recommend looking at the menu beforehand.

-The nice thing with this however, is often times only a few minutes or seconds after you sit down the food will come – leave it to the Japanese
+The nice thing with this however, is often times only a few minutes or seconds after you sit down the food will come – leave it to the Japanese and their efficiency.

 When you finish, whether upstairs or downstairs, right next door to the same door you walked through is someone standing there with a little table who will either know your order or you will have to remind her of (got to love a high trust society like Japan) and you pay here.